 I’ve written over a thousand words already, and I haven’t even mentioned how beneficial it can be to you to have source maps available in production.
 It greatly simplifies debugging on your real product in the environment your users experience it.
 You can also debug anytime from just about any computer anywhere in the world.

 There are clear benefits to deploying your source maps in production.
-So what do you say?
-Will you deploy your source maps in production?
+So, what do you say?
+Will you begin to deploy your source maps in your production environment?